hieutran106/skia-builder-ng/README.md

 ### Listing available build arguments

-The `list-args` command displays all available build configuration arguments supported by the Skia version.
+The `list-available-args` command displays all available build configuration arguments supported by the Skia version.
 These flags can be overridden using `--custom-build-args` or `--override-build-args`.

 ```
-skia-builder list-args
+skia-builder list-available-args
 ```